lukefi/biomass-atlas/readme.md

 The code is licensed under the MIT license.

-<br>&copy; 2023 Natural Resource Institute Finland
+<br>&copy; 2023 Natural Resources Institute Finland